okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 1. In the **Assignments** section, select **Limit access to selected groups** and add a group or **Skip group assignment for now**.
 It's good practice to create and use groups for testing purposes.
 1. Click **Save**.
 The settings page for the app integration appears, showing the **General** tab.
 Make note of the **Client ID** and **Client secret** listed in the **Client Credentials** section.
 You need this information for the [Get an OIDC access token and make a request](#get-an-oidc-access-token-and-make-a-request) task.
 1. Click the **Assignments** tab and ensure that the right users are assigned to the app.
 If you skipped the assignment during the app integration creation, you must add one or more users.
 For instructions on how to assign the app integration to individual users and groups, see the [Assign app integrations](https://help.okta.com/okta_help.htm?id=ext_Apps_Apps_Page-assign) topic in the Okta product documentation.
-1. Select the **Okta API Scopes** tab and then click **Grant** for each of the scopes that you want to add to the application's grant collection.
+1. Select the **Okta API Scopes** tab and then click **Grant** for each of the scopes that you want to add to the app grant collection.
 Ensure that you grant the scopes for the API access you require.
-See [Okta OAuth 2.0 scopes](https://developer.okta.com/docs/api/oauth2/).
+See [Okta OAuth 2.0 scopes](https://developer.okta.com/docs/api/oauth2/).<br>For example, click **Grant** next to `okta.users.read`.

-   > **Notes:** When an API request is sent to the org authorization server's `/authorize` endpoint, it validates all of the requested scopes in the request against the app's grants collection.
+   > **Notes:** When an API request is sent to the org authorization server's `/authorize` endpoint, it validates the requested scopes in the request against the app's grants collection.
 The scope is granted if it exists in the app's grants collection.

 After you obtain your client ID and secret from your app integration, see [Get an OIDC access token and make a request](#get-an-oidc-access-token-and-make-a-request).

 ### OAuth 2.0 service app authentication setup

-If your use cases requires access to a limited number Okta endpoints as a service or daemon without user context, use the Client Credentials grant flow with an OAuth 2.0 service app.
+If your use cases requires access to a limited of number Okta endpoints as a service or daemon without user context, use the Client Credentials grant flow with an OAuth 2.0 service app.
 The Client Credentials grant flow is the only grant flow supported with the OAuth 2.0 service app when you want to mint access tokens that contain Okta scopes.

-See the following sections to set up your Okta org for API authentication for a service.
+See the following tasks to set up your Okta org for API authentication for a service app.

 #### Create a service app in Okta

-First, you need to create a service app integration that you can define your scope-based access to Okta APIs.
+First, create a service app integration that you can define your scope-based access to Okta APIs.

 1. [Sign in](https://developer.okta.com/login) to your Okta org Admin Console as a user with administrative privileges (Super Admin role).
 1. In the Admin Console, go to **Applications** > **Applications**.